Anti-bribery and anti-corruption

-Our Anti-Bribery Policy states expectations for all employees, and we also clearly state our standards in our Code of Ethics.
-Specific principles are set out in our Professional Practices Policy, while third-party risk is governed by our Anti-Bribery Third-Party Guideline.
+We clearly state our standards in our Code of Ethics.
+Our Doing Business Ethically policy reinforces our commitment to maintain high ethical standards of ethical business conduct and to not tolerate any form of bribery or corruption.
+The third-party risk is governed by our Doing Business Ethically policy.
 Our SpeakUp Office investigates allegations of misconduct.
 In early 2022, we published our first anti-bribery report based on guidance issued by Norges Bank Investment Management (NBIM) and aligned with principles such as the United Nations (UN) Global Compact and the OECD Guidelines for Multinational Enterprises.

 Relevant links and disclosures